 There’s not much downtime

 Traditional cruises have sea days interspersed with the port days.
-I usually pack a lot into our days in port, so sea days are time to relax and recover from our adventures.
+I usually pack a lot into our days in port, so sea days are my time to relax and recover from our adventures.
 We didn’t have any sea days on our UnCruise, and our active daily ops were often physically demanding.

 I found that going to bed really early and getting up at dawn was the best way to recharge ourselves.